Bxaldy/vpn-connection-aggregator/README.md

-his application goes hand in hand with: https://github.com/Bxaldy/windows-vpn-client-manager
+This application goes hand in hand with: https://github.com/Bxaldy/windows-vpn-client-manager

 A .NET-based monitoring utility that aggregates VPN client connection statistics from multiple Windows RRAS servers into a centralized SQL database.
 Designed for network operations teams needing real-time visibility into VPN client statuses.